netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

 };
 ```
 > In this example we use destructuring to extract only the `commit` method from the store object passed to the action method.

+> Notice the same pattern as the mutations where we are using constants for the actions.
+This also make it easy to export and import as shown above.

 Task 6.4 - Forms
 --------